Do you know how well your website is performing?

 Conducting a thorough SEO audit is an essential starting point for any digital marketer, whether you do so in-house or outsource the task.
 This is because it allows you to analyze your current SEO efforts, no matter how prolific or sparse they are, and take immediate action off the back of those insights.

-An SEO Audit is essentially a checkup for your system to see how well it’s functioning in comparison to the market.
+An SEO audit is essentially a checkup for your system to see how well it’s functioning in comparison to the market.
 Below are some of the most important areas that an SEO audit will cover:

 It’s good practice to do an automated scan once a month just to monitor basic factors like bounce rate, conversions, and page views.
 This will be often enough to bring up major issues, like any on-page errors in the form of broken links, page titles and meta-data or duplicate content.
-And if you find any significant issues, you can then contact a professional for a detailed audit.
+If you find any significant issues, you can contact a professional for a detailed audit.
 A more thorough check should be done annually.

 When you do a scan or a full audit, your site is assessed, and bugs can be found, plus it gives you key indicators to optimize your site for better SEO and building brand awareness.